omriariav/slides-copy-url-current-slide/README.md

 # Google Slides Current Slide Link Extension

 A Chrome extension that seamlessly adds a "Copy current slide link" button to Google Slides, providing **two convenient ways** to quickly share direct links to the current slide.

+(Yes, I know you can just copy the current URL — but many people don’t realize it works, since the slide ID isn’t a simple number and looks a bit obscure.)

 ## 🎯 Two Ways to Copy Current Slide Links